-Rev. Francis J. Karl, of Glendale, L. I., has arranged for a elaborate wedding breakfast for his sister, with an expected attendance of 100, the early part of next month.
+Rev. Francis J. Karl, of Glendale, L. I., has arranged for an elaborate wedding breakfast for his sister, with an expected attendance of 100, the early part of next month.

 On Saturday, Jan.
-5, Mr. and Mrs. George Reed, of the Incentertained a party of 16 for dinner and dance, and have make arrangements for another similar party on Jan.
+5, Mr. and Mrs. George Reed, of the Inn, entertained a party of 16 for dinner and dance, and have made arrangements for another similar party on Jan.
 26.